What Is Backspin

 How Do You Put Backspin On a Golf Ball

-Putting backspin on a golf ball can help you control your shots and improve your game.
+Putting backspin on a golf ball can help you control your shots and improve your golf game.
 While it may seem like a difficult task, it is actually fairly easy to do with a little practice.
-By using the correct technique, you can put backspin on a golf ball and improve your game.

 The Basics of Backspin

-How to Put Backspin on a Golf Ball
+What to Use to Put Backspin on a Golf Ball

 Use a wedge